 - The bridge itself will not change the nature of the problem being solved (outside of solving it)

-The assumptions don’t always hold when it comes to developing new applications.
+These assumptions don’t always hold when it comes to developing new applications or technologies.
 User needs and business requirements are constantly in flux, and application requirements may not be all that well defined (or understood) in the first place.
 Unforeseen problems, issues or opportunities can mean dramatic rethinking of a given application’s architecture and approach.
-Furthermore, the software itself can change the nature of the challenges and opportunities that are presented along the way, meaning that even great foresight into business requirements may prove incomplete at the project evolves.
+Furthermore, the software itself can change the nature of the challenges and opportunities that are presented along the way, meaning that even great foresight into business requirements may prove incomplete as the project evolves.
 The waterfall approach is often too slow to address this kind of problem space.

 Rapid Application Development is different.
-Instead of meticulously documenting requirements and design, the first goal is to develop a working prototype or “minimally viable product” as quickly as possible.
-The prototype might not meet all possible requirements, and it might even be deficient in some ways, but the advantage of having the prototype is that it allows stakeholders to better refine their requirements and further shape the development of the prototype based on something significantly more tangible than a blueprint or plan.
+Instead of meticulously documenting requirements and design, the first goal is to develop shared understanding of the problems being solved, and the possible solutions to those problems.
+This helps everyone identify where to start when developing a working prototype or “minimally viable product” as quickly as possible.
+The prototype in most cases will not meet all possible requirements, and it might even be deliberately deficient in some ways.
+That’s OK: The true advantage of having the prototype is that it allows stakeholders to better refine their needs and further shape the development of the prototype based on something significantly more tangible than a blueprint or plan.

 So, while Rapid Application Development might not make sense for a bridge—it’s much harder to “just throw up” a prototype of a bridge and make several rounds of refinements—it is much better suited to modern business challenges where software is involved.